-After much stress and 8 months on the dock, Dr. Tana Kiak was able to aet the container released and delivered up the long, long hwy to Tari hospital.
+After much stress and 8 months on the dock, Dr. Tana Kiak got the container released and delivered up the long, long hwy to Tari hospital.

-It was definitely a team effort to have dock fees and storage fees waived and to have container delivered up the long, long, poorly surfaced Highlands Highway.
+It was a team effort to waive dock fees and storage fees and to have the container delivered the long, long, surfaced Highlands Highway.

-Supplies were distributed to local district health centres and Tari District hospital.
+Supplies were distributed to local district health centres and Tari District Hospital.

-All of the supplies compliment the Health services being delivered in the area and support the goals Provincial Health of Hela Authority to meet minimum health service standards and health workers with lliskau midwifery skills.
+All of the supplies complement Health services the beina delivered in the area and support the goals of Hela Provincial Health Authority to meet minimum health service standards and upskill health workers with midwifery skills.